codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 ## Read next

-See CROSSREF TO: SMB user account connection flow to learn...
+See CROSSREF TO: SMB user account connection to learn...

 <hr />

-# SMB user connects accounts
+# SMB user account connection

 After setting up the company, data connection and bank feed accounts (Define "bank feed accounts" earlier in the document, such as in the introduction to this article / page.), you should redirect the user to the linkUrl provided in the dataConnection response.